danielmcheng1/drone/writeup.md

 As evident in the above timeline, I completed the app prototype within the expected timeframe of five days, but I ran into an unexpected technical challenge with downloading photos that required several additional days to troubleshoot.

-### Technical Challenges: Multithreading and Synchronization for Photo Downloads
+### Technical Challenges: Multithreading and Synchronization
 #### Debugging the Problem
 During my first code iteration, I used callbacks to automatically triggered photo download to local phone storage.
 That is, whenever the DJI camera app generated a new photo, it would automatically start downloading the photo:
 ```java